Jack Doyle (journalist): Career

+In 2022, it was reported Doyle joined PR firm Headland.

+He was appointed Commander of the Order of the British Empire in the 2022 Prime Minister's Resignation Honours for political and public service.

+Controversies

 Downing Street parties

 According to journalists investigating several alleged breaches of coronavirus restrictions at Westminster in 2020, Doyle attended a 10 Downing Street party on 18 December 2020, even taking up the role of handing out awards at the function.
-On 8 December 2021, Johnson told MPs that he had been repeatedly assured that there was "no party and that no COVID rules were broken".
+On 8 December 2021, Johnson told MPs that he had been repeatedly assured that there was "no party and that no COVID-19 rules were broken".
 Johnson's "purported assurance" that no rules had been broken came from Doyle and was developed as a "line to take" with the media.
 On 10 December 2021, it was reported that Doyle had offered his resignation, but that Johnson had refused to accept it; this account was rejected by the prime minister's office.

 Doyle resigned from his position as Downing Street director of communications on 3 February 2022.
 He said that "recent weeks have taken a terrible toll on my family life", but that he had intended to leave Downing Street after two years.

+Personal life

+Doyle has two children.
+He is son of a policeman.